Summit of Uptown Review: Senior Living in Park Ridge

 Introduction to Summit of Uptown

 Summit of Uptown sits at 10 N Summit Ave in downtown Park Ridge, offering independent living, assisted living, and memory care.
 The facility combines different care levels with amenities like a fitness center, salon, and restaurant-style dining.
-Residents here rate it 9.5 out of 10.

 When you're comparing senior living in Park Ridge, Summit of Uptown stands out for letting residents stay in the same place as their needs change.
-You don't have to move to a new facility when you need more support—the community grows with you.
+You don't have to move to a new facility when you need more support, the community grows with you.

 Senior living in Park Ridge: services at Summit of Uptown